primefaces/primefaces-test/README.md

 You can execute the sample with <strong>mvn jetty:run-exploded</strong> command and hit <strong>http://localhost:8080/primefaces-test</strong> to run the page.

 Per default the application used Mojarra 2.2.x.
-You can also use other versions by:
+You can also use other versions with the available maven profiles: myfaces22, myfaces23, mojarra23
--Pmyfaces22
--Pmyfaces23
--Pmojarra23